Providing financial support to help patients in critical and life-threatening need.

 Life-threatening illness is very costly.
 Often including before and after hospitalizations, lifetime treatments and expensive medications.

-The Samantha Angel Heart Foundation has been established to provide help and support to Samantha and other transplant families with their medical debts and other counseling and support.
-Organ transplantation is a very costly procedure with both before and after hospitalization, lifetime treatment and expensive medication.
+The Samantha Remington Angel Heart Foundation has been established to provide help and support to patients like Samantha who need help with their medical debts or deductibles.
+Organ transplantation and life changing medical conditions can be very costly.
+Oftentimes there are procedures needed with both before and after hospitalization, lifetime treatment and expensive medication.
 These costs can easily overwhelm even the most financially secure family.

-The members of The Samantha Remington Angel Heart Foundation know and understand that Samantha will continue to deal with her ongoing health problems with the bravery and resiliency emblematic of her life.
+The members of The Samantha Remington Angel Heart Foundation know and understand that Samantha dealt with ongoing health problems with the bravery and resiliency emblematic of her life.
 Without the miracle of organ donation and the skill and dedication of doctors, nurses, and other health care professionals, no one would have ever known our beautiful Samantha.
-This foundation is dedicated to assisting Sam and others like her fight the good fight.
-All proceeds will go to payment of the medical expenses of these heroes.
+This foundation is dedicated to assisting other patients like Sammy who are fighting the good fight.